Skip to content

 --header 'Authorization: Bearer $ACCESS_TOKEN' \

-2. Select the deployment that should receive the custom extension
+2. Select the Keycloak deployment where you want to update the custom extension

 Cloud-IAM Console - Update Custom Extension